 Although we are convinced that you have traveled to Mallorca without taking your mind off all the beaches and coves you want to visit, we recommend that you don’t overlook the capital… it’s well worth spending some time during your holiday!

 Do you want to know more?
 Read on or click on the section you are interested in reading in the table of contents!
-In this guide we give you all the information you need to know to visit Palma de Mallorca.
+In this guide we give you all the information you need to know about what to see in Palma de Mallorca.

 Palma de MallorcaHow to get to Palma de Mallorca

 The city of Palma is located in the southwest of the island of Mallorca, about 8km from Son Sant Joan Airport.
-In addition, the city itself holds the Port of Palma (about 4km from the centre), which connects the island with the towns of Barcelona, Valencia, Denia and Gandía; so whether you arrive to Mallorca by plane or by ferry, you will find yourself very close to the capital.
+In addition, the city itself is home to the Port of Palma (about 4km from the centre), which connects the island with the cities of Barcelona, Valencia, Denia and Gandía; so whether you arrive to Mallorca by plane or by ferry, you will find yourself very close to the capital.

-Do you want to know where Palma de Mallorca and the other attractions on the island are?
+Do you want to know where Palma de Mallorca is and the rest of the main attractions of the island?

-🎁 Download here for free the Mallorca map that we have prepared for the readers of the website.
+Download here for free the map of Mallorca that we have prepared for the readers of the website.
 You will be able to carry it on your mobile phone and use it at any time to organise and enjoy your holiday on the island.

 Transport from Palma Airport